keenlabs/KeenClient-iOS/README.md

 ---

+**Important**: Starting in version 3.5.0, the variable `maxAttempts` was renamed to `maxEventUploadAttempts` to avoid any confusion with the query functionality for limiting failed attempts.

 **Important**: Starting in version 3.3.0, you'll need to add the SystemConfiguration framework to your project.
 Check the ["Build Settings"](#build-settings) section for more information.

 ---